AlmaLinux/almalinux.org/content/blog/how-elevate-supports-business-needs.md

 Once benny posted that ELevate was available for CentOS 6 I really was excited to try it on one of our servers, so after a bit of cloning and snapshotting off we went!

 ## Practical tips from a real life ELevate user
-While after all the process itself is quite painless, it can be quite hard to get there.
+While after all the ELevate process itself is quite painless, it can be quite hard to get there.
 I really recommend following/reading the detailed [wiki](https://wiki.almalinux.org/elevate) for the different available migrations.

-ELevate is really good at identifying (potential) issues which you must resolve beforehand.
+ELevate is really good at identifying (potential) issues which you must resolve beforehand, below you can read some of those.

-#/boot
+### /boot
 One that bothered us the most was that the /boot partition is almost always in need of more space, while in more recent installations it was a matter of cleaning up old kernels, in our CentOS 6 servers that really wasn't happening.